 The sports and leisure industry contributes a remarkable amount towards the UK economy, and studying a sports science degree will play a significant part in the industry.
 In general, this area of research focuses on how the way different sports and physical activities work, how they affect the mind and the body, and the physical attributes that enable individual athletes to perform the way that they do.
 Candidates will study the human anatomy, how damaged muscles can be retreated and repaired, and the psychology of sports.

-Sports science also centres on how the healthy human body works during exercise and fitness, and how physical activities promotes health, physically, socially and mentally.
+Sports science also centres on how the healthy human body works during exercise and fitness, and how physical activities promote health, physically, socially and mentally.
 This degree also incorporates other academic areas, such as psychology, physiology, anatomy, chemistry and engineering.

 Sports or science related subjects will make a candidate’s application look better, although these are not required.
 The grades required for admission will vary, from BCC to AAB.

 Students are advised to check with their chosen universities and degree programmes to ensure they understand what they need to gain admission to the course, in terms of UCAS tariff points.

 You can also see our Sports Science personal statement examples; these will help you to gain an insight into what you need for your personal statement.

 The majority of programmes will be three years in length unless individuals are studying a sandwich course, which involves students spending a year in industry, which then increases the final time to four years.

 Sports-related degrees offer opportunities for individuals to narrow their focus as their degree progresses, and can include a research project, (which could be anything from researching how a particular method of injury treatment works or studying a case study on an individual athlete).